fgsumer/Intro-to-Programming/3-Data_Groups/week8/1-preparation.md

 console.log(profileData.cityOfResidence);
 ```

-Predict and explain what the console output will be when the code above runs.<br>
+Predict and explain what the console output will be when the code above runs.

 ### Object literals vs objects
-What's the difference between an object, and an object literal?<br>
+What's the difference between an _object_, and an _object literal_?

-An object is the thing we're making, which maps keys to values.<br>
+_An object_ is the thing we're making, which maps keys to values.

-An object literal is how we can write one out specifying all of its key-value pairs in one statement.<br>
+_An object literal_ is how we can write one out specifying all of its key-value pairs in one statement.

 These two blocks of code construct equivalent objects: